mariferreras/mariferreras/README.md

 ✉️ How to reach me: marinaferreras@icloud.com / https://www.linkedin.com/in/marina-ferreras/

-🪄 Fun fact about me: I'm _passionate_ about Dungeons & Dragons (and all things fantastical)!
+🪄 Fun fact about me: I'm _passionate_ about Dungeons & Dragons (and all things magical)!